neduz/TrivialMuffinsSubtitles/README.md

 When any of the browser-running javascript files is editted (i.e. {Master,Slave,Prompter}.js) run `./Bundle` to update the {Master,Slave,Prompter}-bundle.js files.

 # 4. Deploy
+- Edit the file Master.js to configure the filename it will read, look for a line like this: pipeParser("CurrentPlay/Arsenic and Old Lace subtitles - combined.csv", parseData);
+- run `./Bundle` generates the files needed to run in web-browser.
 - `./Server` runs Server.js in node and starts a http-server listening on port 8000.
-It reads its subtitles from the file `ondertitels.txt` in the main folder.

 # 5. Usage
 - Go to http://localhost:8000/Master.html on your home screen